Call us at 1-800-407-8141 or Local at

 - Container Planting

 Gold Rush Shasta Daisy will grow to be about 12 inches tall at maturity extending to 16 inches tall with the flowers, with a spread of 12 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 12 inches apart.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 5 years.